Typing Speed Test

 • 80–100+ WPM — professional typist: Achievable with dedicated touch-typing practice over several months.

-• Touch typing vs. hunt-and-peck: Touch typists consistently reach roughly double the speed of hunt-and-peck typists over long sessions, with lower fatigue and error rates.
+• Touch typing vs. hunt-and-peck: Touch typists consistently hit roughly double the speed of hunt-and-peck typists over long sessions, with lower fatigue and fewer errors.

 Tips to Improve Your Typing Speed

 • Prioritise accuracy over speed.
-Reinforcing sloppy habits at high speed is harder to undo than building clean habits from the start.
+Reinforcing sloppy habits at high speed is harder to undo than building clean ones from the start.
 Hit zero errors at a comfortable pace, then raise the target.
+Speed follows naturally.

-• Do not look at the keyboard.
-Cover the keys with a cloth if necessary.
+• Don't look at the keyboard.
+Cover the keys with a cloth if you have to.
 The discomfort is temporary; the speed gains are permanent once the habit forms.

 • Use all 10 fingers, including pinkies.
 Pinkies handle Shift, Enter, Backspace, and outermost letters — neglecting them forces hand contortions that cap your ceiling.